A Home in the Country - Life in Adams County

 If you are on a well, even when there’s enough rain, it’s a good idea to practice water conservation.
 In times of drought, you’ll be glad you learned to stretch your water use to lessen the chance that your well might run dry.
 And no matter what type of water service you have, rain barrels are a great way to capture and reuse rain.
 The Adams County Conservation District can show you how to make and maintain your rain barrel.

-There is not a community landfill in Adams County.
-Check with your township to see if there is a contracted trash hauler.
+There are no waste disposal facilities in Adams County.
+Check with your local municipality to see if there is a contracted trash hauler for your municipality.
 You may have to contact the hauler directly to arrange to have your trash removed.
-The Adams County Department of Environmental Services has a list of licensed haulers serving the area.
-The cost ranges from $120 to $200 a year.
+The Adams County Office of Planning & Development maintains a list of licensed haulers serving the area.
+The cost ranges from $116 to $345 a year.

-Large items, such as old furniture and appliances, may be removed as part of a municipal trash collection contract or once a year by the township.
-Contact your township office for more information.
-You can also contact the Department of Environmental Services for more information on disposing of these items.
+Large items, such as old furniture and appliances, and tires may be removed as part of a municipal trash collection contract or once a year by the municipality.
+Contact your municipal office for more information.
+You can also contact the Office of Planning & Development for more information on disposing of these items.

 Pennsylvania law currently requires recycling in some municipalities depending on their size.
-In Adams County, recycling is required in Gettysburg Borough and Conewago Township.
+In Adams County, recycling is required in Gettysburg Borough, Conewago Township and Oxford Township.

 Recycling programs vary by municipality.
-Some have contracts with trash haulers who provide recycling for a fee.
-The Adams Rescue Mission serves most municipalities by conducting free drop off and curbside recycling for county residents and businesses.
-Contact the Adams County Department of Environmental Services for a list of recycling programs, dates, times, and accepted materials.
+Some have contracts with trash haulers who provide recycling as part of the contract and others provide this service for a fee.
+Additionally, the Adams Rescue Mission serves most municipalities by conducting free drop-off and curbside recycling for county residents and businesses.
+Contact the Adams County Office of Planning & Development for a list of recycling programs, dates, times, and accepted materials.

 If you’d like to try backyard composting to reduce your waste, contact Penn State Cooperative Extension in Adams County.
-It’s rewarding to compost.
-It’s a great way to improve your garden.
+It’s rewarding to compost and it’s a great way to improve your garden.

 Police services are provided by municipal police departments or, if the township or borough doesn’t have a police department, by the Pennsylvania State Police.
 In areas with part-time local forces, the state police provide coverage when local police are off duty.
 Check with your municipality to see who provides police protection in your area.